-This means 22% credit for your solar panel system purchase (including battery!) when you go solar in 2021.Free Solar Quote
+This means a 26% credit for your solar panel system purchase (including battery!) when you go solar through 2022.Free Solar Quote

 So you went solar.
 Congratulations and welcome to the clean energy club!
 Thanks for helping make the future world a better place.
 Now here are a few important things you need to know.

 In this chapter we’re going to go over everything you need to know about owning solar (for those of you who are curious what it’s like to actually have a system).